 Loosen leftover wax with gentle low heat (oven or warming plate)

-Gentle low heat loosens wax by warming the container gradually so residue turns liquid and wipes out without hard scraping.
+Gentle low heat loosens wax by warming the container gradually during cleaning so residue turns liquid and wipes out without hard scraping.

-Keep the jar only gently warm by staging it slowly to reduce stress cracking. ΔT is the temperature difference between the container and the heat source, and big jumps raise break risk.
+Here, gentle means slow, material-aware warming during cleaning only, not refill preparation or a claim that all container materials can be heated the same way.
+Keep the jar only lightly warm by staging it slowly; ΔT is the temperature difference between the container and the heat source, and big jumps raise break risk.

 Use this sequence to get clean pour-off instead of smeared rings: